tiptenbrink/book/src/articles/hobby.md

 echo "Waiting for secrets..."
 while [ true ]
 do
-    # -p means if file exists and is named pipe
+    # if file exists and is named pipe
-    # $1 is first argument to our script
     if [ -p "$1" ]; then
-        echo "Loaded secret."
         . $1
+    # if pipe doesn't exist we don't want to run too many loops
     else
         sleep 1
     fi